Sonshine (Australian radio station): History

-Sonshine also broadcasts in Esperance, Katanning, Dalwallinu.
+Sonshine also broadcasts in Katanning (97.3FM).
 Its current slogan is "Wholeheartedly Connected".

 Funding

 As a non-profit organisation, the government places restrictions on the stations’ income potential and sponsorship support.
 It therefore relies on pledges, donations, subscriptions, and business sponsorship to continue.
 In 2015, its listeners raised funds for a upgraded transmitter during a "Hope for Christmas" appeal.
 After donors were given the chance to name the new equipment, it was nicknamed Hope.

 The station holds two annual fundraising appeals each year in June and November.
 In November 2020 it exceeded its target over a five-day "Hope Worth Sharing" appeal, broadcast from the Studio foyer with Perth public figures.